Mount Baker station: History

 From 1891 to 1937, the Rainier Valley was served by the Rainier Avenue Electric Railway, an interurban railway on Rainier Avenue that traveled to Downtown Seattle, including a stop at McClellan Street in the vicinity of the modern light rail station.
 A failed rapid transit proposal published in 1928 by the Seattle Traffic Research Commission recommended that a future southern extension on Rainier Avenue terminate at either McClellan or Winthrop streets in Mount Baker.

 A modern light rail system for Seattle was proposed in 1995, including a station at the intersection of Rainier Avenue and McClellan Street in Mount Baker.
 The proposal was rejected by voters on March 14, 1995, and was condensed into the "Sound Move" that was approved the following November, retaining the proposed station in Mount Baker.
 In 1999, Sound Transit, the agency charged with planning and constructing the light rail system, chose an elevated station at McClellan Street to be situated between a tunnel under Beacon Hill and a surface line on Martin Luther King Jr. Way as part of the Central Link route (now part of 1 Line).
 The light rail station, designed by Seattle-based Boxwood and engineered by Federal Way-based BergerABAM, was tentatively named "McClellan Street" and unveiled to the public alongside Beacon Hill station at public hearings held in 2003.
 The station was named "Mount Baker" after the surrounding neighborhood by the Sound Transit Board in January 2005.

 Sound Transit awarded the construction contract for Mount Baker station and the Beacon Hill tunnel to Japanese firm Obayashi in June 2004 for $280 million, the costliest component of the Central Link project.
 Construction began in September 2005 with the permanent closure of Stevens Street and utility relocation to clear the station site.
 By the following April, Obayashi completed erection of columns that would be used to support the elevated guideway and station.
 Mount Baker station was declared substantially complete in June 2009, excluding work on the elevators and escalators.

 Mount Baker station was opened to the public on July 18, 2009, during the first day of Central Link service.
 The station hosted the ribbon-cutting ceremony for the line and served as the point at which the inaugural trains met and departed with passengers.
+On June 4, 2026, a passenger vehicle was driven from street level onto the southbound tracks at the station and came to a stop near the platform.
+Light rail service was suspended for several hours until a mobile crane removed the vehicle.